What Is Exactly The Beauty Of The New Israeli Cuisine?

 Shakshuka

-This traditional North African dish is a vegan-friendly dish of eggs poached in a flavorful tomato sauce with spices, onions, and peppers.
+This traditional North African dish is vegan-friendly.
+It consists of eggs poached in a flavorful tomato sauce with spices, onions, and peppers.

 Sabich

-Sabich is a popular Israeli street food that has its roots in the Jewish community of Iraq.
-It's a hearty, flavorful sandwich that offers a symphony of textures and tastes, making it a beloved choice for a quick meal or a leisurely brunch.
+Sabich is a famous Israeli street food rooted in the Jewish community of Iraq.
+It's a hearty, flavorful sandwich with a symphony of textures and tastes, making it a beloved choice for a quick meal or a leisurely brunch.

-The core of a sabich sandwich is fried or baked eggplant and hard-boiled eggs, stuffed into a pita bread or a larger flatbread known as laffa.
+The core of a sabich sandwich is fried or baked eggplant and hard-boiled eggs stuffed into pita bread or a more giant flatbread known as luffa.
 The eggplant provides a soft, creamy texture, while the eggs add richness and a subtle, comforting flavor.
 But the magic of sabich lies in its additional components and the way they come together:

 • Amba: A tangy mango pickle sauce that introduces a bright, tart flavor.